OlabodeKayodem/week2-git-github-webscraping/README.md

 # week2-git-github-webscraping
-Week 2 Assessment for ML Flipped Cohort — Git &amp; GitHub, Web Scraping
-# Week 2 Assessment — Git & GitHub, Web Scraping

-This repository contains my submission for Week 2 of the ML Flipped Cohort.
+Week 2 Assessment for ML Flipped Cohort — Git &amp; GitHub, Web Scraping, This repository contains my submission for Week 2 of the ML Flipped Cohort.

 ## Project Overview
 The goal is to: